tarushmihir002/Caption_generator-using-LSTM-and-CNN/README.md

 - CNN is used for extracting features from the image.
 We will use the pre-trained model Xception.
 - LSTM will use the information from CNN to help generate a description of the image.

+# Project File Structure

+Downloaded from dataset:

+- Flicker8k_Dataset – Dataset folder which contains 8091 images.
+- Flickr_8k_text – Dataset folder which contains text files and captions of images.
+- The below files will be created by us while making the project.